therealcyber71/Discord-Lite/README.md

 import discord_lite
 ```

-and you should be good to go, note that the logo won't load here due to an error, which will be fixed in the next update.
+And you should be good to go, note that the logo won't load here due to an error, which will be fixed in the next update.

 ## Installation
 To install the `.exe` final head to: https://github.com/Sachit71/Discord-Lite/tree/main/installer and install the installer from there.
 Note that this is an installer and not the application itself.

+### How to use additional features
+1. Screenshot: You simply have to press the tab key while in the window/tab you are in to take a screenshot.